nblumoe/nblumoe.github.com/_posts/2013-07-31-3-lessons-learned-from-failing-at-marathon-debut.md

 what might help to prevent them.
 Quickly I stumbled upon articles about running technique and barefoot running.

 My shin splints resulted from over pronating.
-I read a better running technique might help with that.
+I read  that a better running technique might help with that.
 To improve my technique I got a pair of Vibram Five Fingers and started to do very cautious and easy runs with them.
 Right from the beginning it felt very, very good.

-Just a little bit later I stopped to use the insoles at all.
+Just a little bit later I stopped to use the insoles (in my normal conventional running shoes) at all.
 Instead I progressivly did more and longer runs with the Vibrams.
 While doing so, I also paid attention to my running technique: I did shorter strides, ran with a higher frequency and an upright posture.

 I am pretty sure improving my running technique really helped with overcoming my shin splints!
 Furthermore it feels like running far more efficiently which pays off especially in long runs.
+Minimalist shoes really helped with that, but the important thing was to get the technique right!

 ## It goes on

-This is rather some kind of meta lesson, but maybe the most important thing I learned: Having failed with the marathon debut and having to stop running completly for several month did not mean the end of running for me.
+This is rather some kind of meta lesson, but maybe the most important thing I learned: Having failed with the marathon debut and having to stop running completely for several months did not mean the end of running for me.

 Yes, it was mentally painful and very inconvenient not to run for such a